ansys/grantami-bomanalytics/doc/source/api/batching.rst

 Applicability
 -------------
+ .. py:currentmodule:: ansys.grantami.bomanalytics.queries

 .. include:: ../reusable_text/query_types.rst

 Record-based queries are batched if they exceed a certain size.
 When you perform a record-based query, batching is achieved by splitting the list of records into smaller lists to reduce the overall time it takes to obtain results.

-Both the :class:`~ansys.grantami.bomanalytics.queries.BomSustainabilityQuery` and :class:`~ansys.grantami.bomanalytics.queries.BomSustainabilitySummaryQuery` are BoM-based queries, and so this page is not relevant for sustainability analysis.
+Both the :class:`~BomSustainabilityQuery` and :class:`~BomSustainabilitySummaryQuery` are BoM-based queries, and so this page is not relevant for sustainability analysis.
 The advice given below is relevant for restricted substances analysis only.

 When should the batch size be modified?
 ---------------------------------------